Skip to content

 • SLACK_APP_TOKEN - the app-level token for enabling websocket communication.
 Found under your Slack app's Basic Information tab in the App-Level Tokens section.

-• SLACK_BOT_TOKEN - the API token to be used by your bot once it is deployed to your workspace for bot-scoped pemissions.
+• SLACK_BOT_TOKEN - the API token to be used by your bot once it is deployed to your workspace for bot-scoped permissions.
 Found under your Slack app's OAuth & Permissions tab.

 • SLACK_USER_TOKEN - the API token to be used by your bot for user-scoped permissions.
 Found under your Slack app's OAuth & Permissions tab.